 This safety program detects human error in advance and prevents any accidents from happening, and will be implemented at all LGE production sites in Korea.

 Strengthening Fire Prevention Efforts As part of our Fire Risk Index (FRI) initiative, LG Electronics mapped the risks associated with business sites and translated them into an index to use the index as the metrics for risk management, while continuously reducing fire risks through improvement efforts.
-Based on advanced standards for disaster risk management including the FM Global1)standards and the nFpaCode2), LG Electronics identified 20 key fire safety factors from the viewpoint of reinsurers to set up the FRI, and has continuously refined the index to further segment risk levels.
-We assessed all Korean sites and overseas production subsidiaries (China, Russia, india, etc.) against the key factors and made necessary improvement efforts. through these activities, we have developed a standard index against which we can assess the fire safety performance.
+Based on advanced standards for disaster risk management including the FM Global standards and the NFPA Code, we identified 20 key fire safety factors from the viewpoint of reinsurers to set up the FRI, and has continuously refined the index to further segment risk levels.
+We assessed all Korean sites and overseas production subsidiaries against the FRI and made improvements where necessary.
+Through the initiative, we have developed a standard index against which we can assess the fire safety performance.
 The index also enables us to make comparative analyses of business sites and to establish site-specific improvement measures.
 We plan to conduct FRI-based fire risk assessment on production sites throughout the world at least on a tri-annual basis and strengthen our monitoring.

-- Promoting Employee health Promotion & Enhancing working Conditions
+Promoting Employee Health & Enhancing Working Conditions (Korea)